-MindfulGarden’s first device is a digital ‘crash cart’ designed to de-escalate anxiety and aggression in long-term care and hospital settings.
+The MindfulGarden platform is designed to de-escalate anxiety and aggression associated with chronic disease in institutional care settings.
 Built on a videogame engine, and powered by the individual’s own agitated voice and gestures, MindfulGarden comes alive on-screen with engaging computer-generated imagery that progressively calms disruptive behaviours, eliminating or reducing reliance on drugs and restraints.

 In proof-of-concept at a regional hospital, MindfulGarden was perfectly described by a clinician as ‘the videogame the frail elderly doesn’t even know they are playing.’
 In the first of what will be multiple ‘game’ experiences relevant to diverse cultural backgrounds and geographies, flowers bloomed and butterflies floated, fully engaging the hyperactive patients, and allowing care to begin sooner for underlying conditions.

 MindfulGarden is working in a regulated medical device space and takes an evidence-based approach to user-centered design and development.
-The company currently has one approved Clinical Study for delirium in a hospital setting and two pending studies beginning in 2018/19 for dementia in long-term care.
-The team has been self-funded to date with significant grants from two internationally recognized leaders in funding brain health innovation for seniors and is currently seeking investment through the regulatory process to commercialization.
+The company currently has completed two clinical studies on hyperactive dementia in a long-term care setting and has two pending studies on delirium in the ICU beginning in Fall 2020.
+The team has been self-funded to date with significant grants from two internationally recognized leaders in funding brain health innovation for seniors and is currently seeking seed investment to take the company through the regulatory process to commercialization.

 A Global Problem.
 Limited Treatment Options.